The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 - debt investment securities that are determined to have low credit risk at the reporting date; and

-The Group considers a debt security to have low credit risk when their credit risk rating is equivalent to the globally understood definition of “investment grade”.
+The Group considers Sukuk to have low credit risk when their credit risk rating is equivalent to the globally understood definition of “investment grade”.

 Measurement of ECL